ThrillStays

 Conservation Impact

 Winter wildlife tourism provides economic incentives for conservation during the season when it is most needed.
-In Churchill, polar bear tourism generates $7 million annually, funding research and habitat protection.
+In Churchill, polar bear tourism generates approximately $7 million annually, funding research and habitat protection.
 Antarctic expedition operators contribute to wildlife monitoring data through citizen science programs.
 Yellowstone’s winter visitors support ranger salaries and wolf monitoring during the park’s most operationally challenging season.

 Get the best ThrillStays tips in your inbox